Ghost Towns of the Mojave

 Part 1 - Page 1

-Text and photos by David A. Wright
+by David A. Wright

 Life after graveyard shift: free to explore the graveyard of ghost towns that litter the Great Basin.
-That was the prospect before me in April -- 6 days and nights on the road through eastern California and Nevada.
+That was the prospect before me in April some years ago -- 6 days and nights on the road through eastern California and Nevada.
 The wide open spaces, a chance to exercise the front axle on the 4x4 and my legs, camping, solitude, grand vistas and history.

 Our itinerary was loose: hit a few eastern Death Valley ghost towns and historic sites near Beatty, after which we would cut across southern Nevada, then turn northward to enjoy a few ghost towns along the region delineated by the joint boundaries of Lincoln and Nye Counties, then finish up with a few ghost towns east of Tonopah.
 The ghost towns and historic sites we would eventually see included: